Khoj International Residency

 Residency brief

-Khoj is an autonomous not-for-profit contemporary arts organization established in 1997.
-Through international, on-site, off-site and often hyperlocal programmes and residencies, Khoj supports and incubates experimental and transdisciplinary creative practices that look at art and its various intersections with other disciplines, such as gender, urbanisms, ecology, and technology.
-The residency at Khoj provides time and space to the artists to engage, respond, and present their work in a historical socio-economic context, allowing for inclusivity, participation, and artistic interventions, in small but palpable ways.
+Khoj is an autonomous not-for-profit contemporary arts organization created in 1997.
+Through international, on-site, off-site and often hyper-local programmes and residencies, Khoj supports and incubates experimental and transdisciplinary creative practices that look at art and its various intersections with other disciplines such as gender, urbanisms, ecology, and technology.
+The residency at Khoj provides time and space for the artists to engage, respond and present their work in a historical socio-economic context, allowing for inclusivity, participation, and artistic interventions, in small but palpable ways.
 The residency acts as a platform for dialogue, supporting the development of personal artistic practices while building a network of interdisciplinary artists.

-Khoj International Residency will welcome one French resident to explore and expand discourse in the field of craft, design and technology through innovative artistic inquiry.
+The Khoj International Residency will host an emerging to mid-career artist for 6 weeks responding to the particular theme of the residency and with a preferred interest in community-responsive modalities.
+The resident should wish to explore and expand discourse in the field of craft, design and technology through innovative artistic inquiry.
 Craft or crafting refers to the ways in which an object comes to form.
 Materiality, skill, repetition, tradition and historicity are core considerations in the process of crafting an object.
-Sharing histories with craft-based knowledge, design discourse lends function and intention to objects, systems and environments.
-Technology – through evolution of tools, machines and digital technology – has played a significant role in the evolution of craft and design, making new contexts and inspiring new innovations.
-Through this residency, Khoj wishes to host critical artistic practices that situate the interweaving of craft and design in an ever-changing technological milieu.
+Sharing histories with craft-based knowledge, design discourse articulates function and intention to objects, systems and environments.
+Technology - through the evolution of tools, machines and digital technology - has played a significant role in the evolution of craft and design, making new contexts and transpiring new innovations.
+Through this residency, Khoj wishes to host critical artistic practices that situate the entanglement of craft and design in an ever-changing technological milieu.

-• Thematic focus Arts & Crafts (design, technology, curatorial research)
+• Thematic focus Arts & Crafts (design, technology, curatorial research), Visual Arts, Community-based work

 • Length of stay 6 weeks